Te Karaka Area School

 Te Karaka Area Schools Modern Learning Environment was completed at the beginning of 2014.
 This encompasses several rooms (in most cases four) joined together to create one pod.
 There are sliding doors between the rooms to enable all pods to be manipulated at any time.
-The school is made up of 5 pods which are used by different age groups at different times.
+The school is made up of 2 pods which are used by different age groups at different times.
 As well as these classrooms, the school is also equipped with a recording studio, attached to a dance studio.
 It has a modern science learning facility, a space for hard and soft art activities and a learning centre equipped with books.
 It has a gym out the front of the school which is attached through sliding windows to the kitchen and cooking facilities.
 And also an astro turf located behind the gym.
-The gym is able to be booked by outside groups by contacting the school.
+The gym is able to be booked by outside groups by contacting the school office.

 Modern learning environments enable students to experience many different ways of learning.
 It allows students and teachers to be flexible in terms of the spaces they need for certain types of practice.

 Modern learning practice is about the teaching and learning that goes on inside the modern learning spaces.
 It is about encouraging teachers to plan and teach collaboratively, and to give students more choice on when and how they work.
 Do they want to work outside today?
 In a silent room?
 In a collaboration space?
 Or do they need to attend a workshop in the teaching space.
 Teachers are required to plan and use the space effectively to meet the needs of their learners and their tasks.